 Do you think I should give this guy from work a chance or would I just be wasting my time (and his too)?
 Or should I get back together with the man I thought was my twin flame and hope he’s really changed?

-Your soulmate will be an ideal match for you – so he will be “good for you.”
+Your soulmate (or twin flame) will be an ideal match for you – so he will be “good for you.”
+He will also be someone that you’re attracted to.
 Just because someone is a good person doesn’t make him a great match for a lasting romantic partnership with you.
-Also, just because you feel intense attraction with someone doesn’t make him your twin flame.
+Also, just because you feel an intense attraction to someone doesn’t make him your twin flame.

 The situation you find yourself in speaks to a deeper conflict within you.
-If you find that you consistently end up seeing only TWO kinds of men – those who are “good guys” with no spark of attraction, and those that you are hot for, but for other reasons are not ideal candidates that means you’re stuck in what we call a double bind.
+If you find that you consistently end up seeing only TWO kinds of men – those who are “good guys” with no spark of attraction, and those that you are hot for, but for other reasons are not good relationship material that means you’re stuck in a double bind.

-You could say that a double bind is like being stuck between a rock and a hard place.
-Neither choice is ideal and you feel stuck with no way to resolve the issue.
-It’s like you are arm wrestling yourself and you are equally strong on both sides so neither side can win or lose – you’re at a draw.
+With a double bind, neither choice is ideal, and you’ll feel stuck and unsure of how to resolve the issue.
+It’s like you’re arm wrestling yourself and you’re equally strong on both sides so neither side can win or lose – you’re at a draw.

 “I should marry him, he’d make a great dad.”